itsdragz/Axia-bot/README.md

-## Axia
+## Introduction
 Axia is a multi-utility bot that contains many useful commands and management systems!
-This bot is well known for its use of customizable suggestion commands.
-You can find our Privacy Policy [here](https://github.com/itsdragz/Axia-bot/blob/master/Privacy%20Policy.md)
+This bot is well known for its use of customizable `suggestion` command.
+Also, it's online 24/7 (other than small downtime).
+Furthermore, has 20+ useful commands for you and your server and it's being updated every week!

+### Getting started
+Start by running the `setup` command, the command will lead you to setup your suggest channel, report channel and mute role.
+For more help run the help command or join our support server.

+### List of commands
+Most of the commands are listed here
  * Default bot permission are SEND_MESSAGES and VIEW_CHANNEL
  * Args labeled with ^ are optional
  * Use the command 'deletedata' if you want to delete your data from my database